 Camp Comfort is located about a mile from Downtown Ojai at 11969 North Creek Road, Ojai.
 Hwy 33, S.E. on Hermosa Road.
 San Antonio Creek runs through this tree-lined park.
 Individual and group campsites are available at www.ventura.org/parks-department/inland-parks/camp-comfort-ojai.
 There are 15 campsites.
 There are restrooms, drinking water, a playground, picnic tables, BBQs and fire rings.
-There are also showers, full hook-ups and laundry available.
-Dogs are allowed on up to 6 foot leach for a $1/night fee (2 dog maximum).
+Showers, full hook-ups and laundry available.
+Dogs are allowed on up to 6 foot leash for a $1/night fee (2 dog maximum).
 Sites $42/day as of April 2019.

 Dennison Park is located at 7250 Santa Paula-Ojai Road in Ojai.
 On Hwy 150, south of Nordhoff Road.
-This is a quite park with views of the Ojai Valley, offering a feeling of seclusion.
+This is a quiet park with views of the Ojai Valley, offering a feeling of seclusion.
 There are covered family/group barbecue areas near the entrance of the park available by reservation only.
 Fees are $21 per night plus a $3 reservation fee as of April 2019.
 There are 31 campsites.
 RV camping in lower portion of park only with 35 foot maximum length; no hook ups.
 Dogs allowed on leash for $1/night fee (2 dog maximum).
 Individual and group campsites are available at www.ventura.org/parks-department/inland-parks/dennison-park-ojai.

 Foster Park is located at 438 Casitas Vista Road, Ventura, off of Highway 33.
-The park is lush with plenty of trees and two separate campgrounds, Residence Campground (14 campsites) and Red Mountain Campground (23 campsites) but as of April 2015, Red Mountain is closed until further notice.
+The park is lush with plenty of trees and two separate campgrounds, Residence Campground (14 campsites) and Red Mountain Campground (23 campsites).
 The Ojai Valley Trail runs through the park, which is great for cycling, walking and running.
-Residence $20-$34 per day, per site (1 RV, 1 vehicle, and 1 tent maximum).
+Campsites are $21 and $36 per day, per site (1 RV, 1 vehicle, and 1 tent maximum).
 Maximum of 6 campers per site.
 Dogs allowed on leash for $1/night fee (2 dog maximum).
-Individual and group campsites are available online at www.venturaparks.org.
+Individual and group campsites are available at www.venturaparks.org.

 Kenney Grove Park at 823 North Oak Avenue, Fillmore is a developed RV campground with over 50 campsites for RVs and tents.
 It is owned by the county but is leased to a private party that manages the campground.
 Most sites have water and electrical hookups and some have fire rings and tables.
 Park use is by reservation only.
 There is a playground, restrooms, softball field, horseshoe pits, hot showers and other amenities.
 Dogs allowed on 6 foot leash in campground only ($1/night fee, 2 dog maximum).
 Ten full hookups available.
 Fees are $23 and $37 per night (varies based on hookups vs dry sites).
 Call 805-524-0750 for information.
 Make reservations at www.venturaparks.org.

 Oak Park Campground in Simi Valley is just off of the 118 freeway at 901 Quimsa Drive.
 There are approximately 30 campsites in this rustic, 100 acre open space park.
-Available for both RVs and tents at $31/night (as of July 2016).
+Available for both RVs and tents at $32/night (as of Summer 2019).
 There are two playgrounds, amphitheater area, fire pits, restrooms and more.
 Maximum of 6 campers per site.
 Dogs allowed on leash for $1/night fee (2 dog maximum).
-Individual and group campsites are available online at www.venturaparks.org.
+Individual and group campsites are available at www.venturaparks.org.

 There's a county-run 50 site campground at Steckel Park, 8080 Mistletoe Road, Santa Paula.
 Santa Paula Creek runs through this campground surrounded by rolling hills, mountains and trees.
 There's a playground, horseshoe pits, picnic tables, restrooms, etc. $23 and $37 per night as of Summer 2019.
 Dogs allowed on a 6 foot leash.
-Individual and group campsites are available online at www.venturaparks.org.
+Individual and group campsites are available at www.venturaparks.org.

 Tapo Canyon Regional Park is located in the midst of the rolling hills and canyons of the Santa Susana Mountains north of Simi Valley at 4651 Tapo Canyon Road.
 Hikers, equestrian riders, and mountain bikers enjoy this rugged and rural park, which features picnic areas, an equestrian arena and a RV campground with 16 full hook ups.
-Fees are $37/night as of May 2015.
 Dogs allowed on a 6 foot leash.
-Individual and group campsites are available online at www.venturaparks.org. $38/night for sites as of Summer 2019.
+Individual and group campsites are available at www.venturaparks.org. $38/night for sites as of Summer 2019.

 Hobson Beach Park at 5210 W. Pacific Coast Highway in Ventura is north of Faria Beach Park and the Rincon Parkway.
 Similar to Faria Park, Hobson Park is wedged between the Pacific Ocean and the base of the Santa Ynez mountains along Highway 1 off the Ventura Freeway.
-There are 31 first come, first served sites available, 10 with hookups ($48/day as of May 2015) and the rest without hookups ($34/day as of May 2015).
+There are 31 first come, first served sites available, 10 with hookups and the rest without.
 The beach is steps away and there are showers and a concession stand.
 Dogs allowed on a 6 foot leash ($1/night fee; 2 dog maximum).
 Book sites at THIS LINK.
 As of Summer 2019, $37/day and $50/day for non-hookup and hookup sites, respectively.

 Faria Beach Park at 4350 W. Pacific Coast Highway in Ventura is south of Hobson Beach Park.
 Another popular beachfront spot with 42 spaces available on a first come, first served basis.
-Tent and RV camping available with fees ranging from $34-$36/day for non-hookup spots to $48/day for hookup spots (as of July 2016).
+Tent and RV camping available.
 There are showers and a concession stand.
 Dogs allowed on a 6 foot leash ($1/night fee; 2 dog maximum).
 Book sites at THIS LINK.
 As of Summer 2019, $37/day and $50/day for non-hookup and hookup sites, respectively.

 Mount Pinos in the Los Padres National Forest is the tallest peak in Ventura County, located about 1 hour, 45 minutes away from the heart of Thousand Oaks, adjacent to Kern County.

-- The walk-in Chula Vista Campground is located adjacent to the Nordic Base area.
+The walk-in Chula Vista Campground is located adjacent to the Nordic Base area.
 See www.fs.usda.gov/recarea/lpnf/recarea/?recid=10982.